 Within the inner ear is the vestibular system, consisting of semi-circular, fluid-filled canals and the otoliths, this vestibular system controls balance.

 The ears are composed of three parts:

 The outer ear.
-This is composed of the ear flap (also known as the pinna or auricle) and the ear canal (external auditory canal).
+This consists of the ear flap (pinna or auricle) and the ear canal (external auditory canal).